 We love to watch, see and listen as lawyers do what they do best: defend the innocent and prosecute the guilty.

 But how much do you really know about how the justice system works?
-Are you even aware of the differences between civil cases from criminal cases?

 Before you hire lawyers from Duran & Duran-Schulze, let’s take a crash course on how they differ.